+Calculations shows that Rx linearity measurement is achievable only for lower gains (if 512samples are used in PDC).
+The noise specification for linearity measurement (at the lowest gain) with BB gain=0dB and atten=-12dB is -124dBv/sqrt(Hz).

 NOTA: after further investigations, noise the limiting factor for linearity will be ADC having SNR=60dB at 0dBFS and 40MHz BW.
 This means a noise density of -136dBv/sqrt(Hz).
-This means most of linearity measurement cannot be done with only 512 samples.
+Most of linearity measurement cannot be done with only 512 samples.
 With this ADC noise we need up to 40M samples to observe the needed 70dBc free dynamic range.
 Which lead to the impossibility of measuring SFDR with this low input level.

 Baseband implementation